Cape Byron Lighthouse

 Learn more about this iconic white tower and find out about shipwrecks and stories from the sea in the Maritime Museum below.

-You’ll enjoy some of the best views of the ocean and hinterland on the entire coast, including regular sightings of turtles, dolphins and humpback whales.
+Bring your binoculars to enjoy some of the best views of the ocean and hinterland on the entire coast.
+There are regular sightings of turtles, dolphins and humpback whales from this iconic point.

 Take a virtual tour of Cape Byron Lighthouse captured with Google Street View Trekker.